 The GIC architecture supports the routing and handling of interrupts that are associated with both Security states.
-See Interrupt grouping and security on page 4-58 for more information.
+See Interrupt grouping and security on page 4-59 for more information.

-The GIC architecture supports the ARMv8-A model for handling virtual interrupts that are associated with a virtual machine, VM.
-ARMv8-A supports virtualization in Non-secure state only.
+The GIC architecture supports the Armv8 model for handling virtual interrupts that are associated with a virtual machine, VM.
 A virtualized system has:

-- A hypervisor that must include a component executing at EL2, which is responsible for switching between VMs. - Several VMs executing at Non-secure EL1. - Applications executing at Non-secure EL0 on a VM.
+- A hypervisor that must include a component executing at EL2, that is responsible for switching between VMs.

+- Several VMs executing at EL1.

+- Applications executing at EL0 on a VM.

-For more information about the ARMv8 architecture, see ARM® Architecture Reference Manual, ARMv8, for ARMv8-A architecture profile.
-For more information about VMs, see About GIC support for virtualization on page 5-78.
+For more information about the Armv8 architecture, see Arm® Architecture Reference Manual, Armv8, for Armv8-A architecture profile.
+For more information about VMs, see About GIC support for virtualization on page 6-154.

-This specification defines version 3.0 (GICv3) and version 4.0 (GICv4) of the GIC architecture.
-Version 2.0 (GICv2) is only described in terms of the GICv3 optional support for legacy operation, see GICv3 with legacy operation on page 1-26.
-For detailed information about the GICv2 architecture, see the ARM® Generic Interrupt Controller, Architecture version 2.0, Architecture Specification.
+This specification defines version 3.0, version 3.1 (GICv3), version 4.0 (GICv4), and version 4.1 (GICv4.1) of the GIC architecture.
+Version 2.0 (GICv2) is only described in terms of the GICv3 optional support for legacy operation, see GICv3 with legacy operation on page 1-28.
+For detailed information about the GICv2 architecture, see the Arm\ Generic Interrupt Controller, Architecture version 2.0, Architecture Specification.